dmccaffrey01/CI_PP3_CHECKERS_GAME/README.md

 ### Languages

-- [Python](https://www.python.org/) programming language for the logic of the program
+- [Python](https://www.python.org/) was used for the programming of logic of the app
+- [Node.js](https://www.nodejs.org/) was also used in the deployment of the app

 ### Frameworks & Tool
 - [Font Awesome](https://fontawesome.com/) - icons from Font Awesome were used in the footer below the program terminal